-The Commission relies on the continuing hard work of all our its staff and on behalf of the Board I would like to thank them all for their efforts, particularly since they have had to deal with uncertainty over their own roles.
+In delivering these achievements, the Commission relies on the continuing hard work of its staff; on behalf of the Board, I would like to thank them all for their efforts over the past year.

 Baroness Onora O'Neill CBE, Chair

 - Annual Report and Accounts 2013/14